Skip to main content

 Visitor Facilities And Travel

-The park is accessible from towns in Volyn Oblast, though the wetland terrain limits road access.
-Boat access along the river is the primary means of exploration.
-A visitor center provides information and arranges guided excursions.
-Accommodation is available in nearby towns and village guesthouses.
+The park is accessible from the town of Ratne in Volyn Oblast, approximately 8 kilometres from the park boundary.
+Though the wetland terrain limits road access into the park's interior, boat access along the river is the primary means of exploration.
+A visitor centre provides information and arranges guided excursions.
+Accommodation is available in Ratne and surrounding village guesthouses.
 Waterproof clothing and insect repellent are essential.
-Visits require advance planning due to the remote location and limited infrastructure.
 The best visiting period is May through September.

 Conservation And Sustainability